fadyabirached/fadyabirached/README.md

 # 👋 Hi, I'm Fady Abi Rached

-I'm a **Junior AI & Software Engineer** with practical experience in machine learning, deep learning, and full-stack development.
-I build intelligent, scalable systems that connect data-driven algorithms with real-world applications — from ML pipelines to AI-powered web and mobile platforms.
+I'm a **Junior AI & Software Engineer** with hands-on experience in machine learning, deep learning, and full-stack development.
+I design intelligent systems that connect advanced algorithms with real-world applications — from training deep learning models to building AI-powered web and mobile platforms.

 ---